Distributed non-disclosive validation of predictive models by a modified ROC-GLM: Distributed ROC-GLM

 \subsection{Distributed GLM}

 Existing solutions for distributed computing -- such as federated learning~\citep{mcmahan2017communication} -- are based on an iterative process of sharing and aggregating parameter values.
 Although this approach could also be applied to GLMs, it may lead to inexact estimates for heterogeneous data situations~\citep{yang2021characterizing}.
-For distributed calculation of the GLM, we use an approach described by~\cite{jones2013combined} and adjust the optimization algorithm of GLMs -- the Fisher scoring -- at its base to estimate parameters without performance loss by making use of \Aone.
+For distributed calculation of the GLM, we use an approach described by~\cite{jones2013combined} and adjust the optimization algorithm of GLMs -- the Fisher scoring -- at its base to estimate parameters without performance loss.
+This approach complies with \Aone.